jonifreeman/sqltyped/demo/README.md

 Note the complete lack of type annotations in defined ```sql``` functions.
 The types are inferred from database.
 If you know SQL, you know how to define data access functions with sqlτyped.

 Processing results is slightly more involved and has some rough edges. sqlτyped returns results as list of [extensible records](https://github.com/jonifreeman/sqltyped/wiki/User-guide#wiki-records).
-Record sysytem is built on top of HList which sometimes leaks through as very cryptic compiler error messages.
+Record system is built on top of HList which sometimes leaks through as very cryptic compiler error messages.
 Nevertheless, extensible record is a nice abstraction for database results and it is very easy to convert a record to a more familiar tuple when needed (```record.values.tupled```).
 Function ```personWithInterviews``` shows an example usage. ```personById``` returns a record:

 ```scala
 {